 The University of Mannheim maintains close relationships with over 450 universities in about 60 countries all around the world so that its students can study abroad without paying tuition fees.
-There are different exchange programs available to you with host universities that match your program of study, no matter what it is.
+Our database offers you different exchange programs that match your program of study, no matter what it is.

 A partner university is right for you, if...